Shelley Duncan

-Duncan is the oldest son of Dave Duncan, an MLB catcher and pitching coach.
-His younger brother, Chris, was also an MLB first baseman and outfielder.
-As of 2018 Shelley married Kirsten Duncan.
-They both live in Arizona.

-Baseball career
+Playing career

 High school

 Shelley graduated from Canyon del Oro High School, located in the Tucson suburb of Oro Valley, in 1998.
 While there he was a teammate of former All Star second baseman Ian Kinsler.
 He played on the school's 1997 baseball team that went on to capture the 5A State Championship title.

 College career

 In 1999 he was a Freshman First Team All-American outfielder while attending the University of Arizona.
 In 2001, he was named First Team College All-American outfielder and Pacific-10 Conference All-Star.
 He was selected by the Yankees in the second round of the 2001 Major League Baseball draft, 62nd overall.